-- 7.1 The student's submission including any supporting documentation must be received in the Learning and Teaching Hub no later than 10 working days after, or the Postgraduate Research Service no later than 15 working days after: - i) Appeals the date on which the student was formally notified of the outcome against which they are appealing or, where informal resolution has been sought, the date of the last communication to the student regarding the outcome of the informal stage (this may include, but is not limited to, meetings, emails, and letters). - ii) Complaints the date on which the attempt to resolve matters informally was concluded.
+- 7.1 The student's submission including any supporting documentation must be received in the Learning and Teaching Hub no later than 10 working days after, or the Postgraduate Research Service no later than 15 working days after: - i) Academic Appeals the date on which the student was formally notified of the outcome against which they are appealing or, where informal resolution has been sought, the date of the last communication to the student regarding the outcome of the informal stage (this may include, but is not limited to, meetings, emails, and letters). - ii) Academic Complaints the date on which the attempt to resolve matters informally was concluded.
 This date shall be the date of the last communication to the student regarding the outcome of the informal stage (this may include, but is not limited to, meetings, emails, and letters). - 7.2 Academic Appeals or Complaints submitted after the deadline (see 7.1 above) with good reason for the delay may still be considered.
-The student should contact the Learning and Teaching Hub or the Postgraduate Research Service if they are unable to meet this deadline. - 7.3 The decision by the Head of Learning and Teaching or Head of the Postgraduate Research Service or their nominee as to whether a late submission should be accepted shall be final and not subject to appeal.
+The student should contact the Learning and Teaching Hub or the Postgraduate Research Service if they are unable to meet this deadline. - 7.3 The decision by the Associate Director Academic Services (Quality) or Associate Director (Postgraduate Research)or their nominee as to whether a late submission should be accepted shall be final and not subject to appeal.